 Over the past twenty years, digital technologies have brought deep transformation to our industries and economies.
 They have contributed to U.S. economic growth and competitiveness.
 More recently, digital tools and technologies have enabled resilience amidst the disruptive impact of the COVID-19 pandemic, allowing people to connect, communicate, work, shop and learn virtually.
 Digital transformation is likely to only accelerate, as policymakers look for ways to strengthen economic resilience and boost economic recovery in a post-pandemic world.

-If you are interested in partnering with us on these or other related opportunities and to get a full picture of our sector strategy, please contact Maggi Chambers at mchambers@bciu.org.
+If you are interested in partnering with us on these or other related opportunities and to get a full picture of our sector strategy, please contact Michelle Furmansky at mfurmansky@bciu.org.